High Frequency (HF) Radio

 - During the day, sky wave reflection from the F2 layer requires wavelengths short enough to penetrate the ionized D and E layers, but not so short as to pass through the F layer.
 Generally, frequencies from 10 to 20 MHz will accomplish this, but the same frequencies used at night would penetrate the F layer and pass into outer space.
 The most effective frequencies for long-haul nighttime communications are normally between 3 and 8 MHz.

 There are free electrons everywhere and when these electrons attach themselves to molecules in the atmosphere these molecules are said to be ionized.
 An ionized molecule is good for bouncing radio waves so an ionized layer of atmosphere is good for long distance communications.
 Where the knowledge shown here comes in handy is when selecting a frequency.
-During the day the lowest ionosphere is as ionized as it gets and a higher frequency (with the longest wavelength) bounces best.
+During the day the lowest ionosphere is as ionized as it gets and a higher frequency (with the shortest wavelength) bounces best.
 During the night this layer isn't so effective so you want to pass through it.
-So a lower frequency (with a shorter wavelength) will pass through the D layer on its way to the F layers where a better bounce can be had.
+So a lower frequency (with a higher wavelength) will pass through the D layer on its way to the F layers where a better bounce can be had.
 That validates the old pilot's rule of thumb: the higher the sun, the higher the frequency.

 Atmospheric Ionization Factors